 While the foundation isn’t something that may come with the mattress, it’s still something that you’ll need to consider when you’re buying one.
 If you already have a bed foundation, then you may have to look for a mattress that is compatible with it.

 Should you not, then you will have to look for compatibility with the bed while also ensuring that it can handle your body weight plus the weight of the bed.
 There are a few options that are available to you, including:

-While each of these will have designs that are built to handle certain weights, it’s recommended that you choose the metal slatted bed frame.
+While each of these will have designs that are built to handle certain weights, it’s mostly recommended that you go with either a Box Spring or a Platform Foundation.
 This is driven by the fact that they can often be much more durable while being able to handle a larger amount of weight.

 How long your mattress will last is something every buyer should look at, regardless of their body weight.
 This is because nobody wants to replace their mattress regularly, so you’ll need to determine how long-lasting a particular model may be.

 Much of this can be determined by speaking to the sales representative in-store.
 The majority of high-quality mattresses should last at least ten years, although this can vary significantly depending on the type of bed it is and what material it’s made from.

 Related to this is the warranty that comes with the product.
 Naturally, this will protect you from any damage that may come about in the coming years.
 Most good quality mattresses will come with either a 10 or 15 year warranty and you may even be able to purchase an extended warranty for your mattress.

 There are three main types of mattresses available, each of these having benefits and drawbacks.
 This is true regardless of a person’s weight, although some of them can become especially pronounced the heavier you are.